mbarreca/goeasyinvoice/README.md

 # goeasyinvoice
-Easy Invoicing Library for Golang

 <div align="center">

-Create a PDF Invoice the easy way using this library.
+Create a PDF Invoice the easy way using this Go Easy Invoice.

 `Special thanks to https://github.com/maaslalani/invoice and https://github.com/signintech/gopdf`